sap156/OpenAPI/README.md

 # OpenAPI
-Python Program that use Open AI APIs to do things that ChatGPT cannot, yet.
+Python Program's that use Open AI APIs to do things that ChatGPT cannot, yet.